syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/data-binding/ExpandoObject-binding.md

 ## ExpandoObject Complex binding in ASP.Net MVC Grid Component

 You can achieve ExpandoObject complex data binding in the datagrid by using the dot(.) operator in the column.field.
-In the following examples, CustomerID.Name and ShipCountry.Country are complex data.
+In the following examples, Customer.OrderDate, Customer.Freight and Customer.ShipCountry are complex data.

 {% if page.publishingplatform == "aspnet-core" %}